 Some years ago, the recommended length of a post was between 600-1,000 words.
-But today, most SEO experts say that an online article should be much longer at between 2,000-4,000 words or more.
+But today, most SEO experts say that an online article should be much longer.

 The reason is that search engines are now much smarter at semantic indexing.
-It means that longer texts can rank for many more keywords.
+It means that longer texts can rank for many, many more keywords.

 If you have some very short posts, go back to them and take a look.
 Can you improve them by adding a few more short paragraphs?
 Why not add an image or two?